 Some babies seem to experience more discomfort than others when teething and sore gums may lead to refusal to breastfeed.
-Discussing suitable pain relief with your medical adviser and offering your expressed breastmilk, via a cup, spoon or syringe may help.
+Discussing suitable pain relief with your medical adviser and offering your expressed breastmilk (eg in a cup) may help.

 Sometimes, a baby who has been frightened by his mother's reaction to being bitten, refuses to go back to the breast.
 Please see the separate article on breast refusal for the many suggestions to persuade baby back to the breast.

-Biting, if it does occur, is nearly always just a temporary phase.
+Finally, biting, if it does occur, is nearly always just a temporary phase.
 It is always helpful to talk to an Australian Breastfeeding Association counsellor if biting is a problem.
 If you have been bitten, you might find our booklet Breastfeeding: breast and nipple care has some useful tips.
-ABA booklets are available for purchase from Mothers Direct.
+ABA booklets are available for purchase from the Australian Breastfeeding Association.